 - The world of play: Expect a whole lot of fun times.
 Active play and fantasy play are great for developing your little one’s mind, muscles and coordination.

 - Self-feeding: Your toddler will get pretty good at manning their own spoon, eating with their hands and drinking from a cup.

 - Co-ordination: Learning to jump, climb and get into mischief.
 Your toddler’s co-ordination skills will be getting better all the time.

 - Using the bathroom: You might see signs that little one is ready to start toilet training as they get closer to 2 years of age, but all toddlers are ready at different times.

-- Sleeping – all toddlers have different sleeping patterns, but commonly they may be sleeping 12 hours at night and have one or two sleeps during the day, usually as an afternoon nap.
+- Sleeping: All toddlers have different sleeping patterns, but at this stage they should be having 11-14 hours of good quality sleep every day, including one or two sleeps during the day, usually as an afternoon nap.

 - Safety: Now you really have your hands full!
 Your toddler is mobile, curious and full of beans.
 You will need to keep them safe and away from dangerous situations.
 This means keeping doors shut, putting equipment away, using safety gates and safety locks (child resistant catches) and always having someone around to watch them.